nikkij/falling/README.md

 * Added npm, grunt and jasmine support
 * Added 1 currently failing test
 * To run tests from command line root dir:  grunt test

+4/25
+* Removed node_modules dir, use npm install to install from package.json in future
+* Added .gitignore so node_modules will not be accidentally committed in future